petraratkai/ISSIE_DrawBlock/src/Renderer/DrawBlock/analysis.md

 - uuid: universally unique identifier
 - in PasteSymbol need to increase the counter

+Component has top left X,Y, symbol has center

 Extension idea:
 when component selected it can be moved with the arrow keys